nevencaplar/AGN-Variability-Simulations/README.md

 	a_high_in=2.0
 	c_in=0.0

-- A_in: dummy variable for normalization - note that the code creates light curves whose PSD shape is consistent with the input shape, but the normalization effectively depends on the PDF (see Equation A5)
+- A_in: dummy variable for normalization - note that the code creates light curves whose PSD shape is consistent with the input shape, but the normalization effectively depends on the PDF (see Equation A5 in the paper)
 - v_bend_in: frequency of the bend of the power-law
 - a_low_in: low frequency slope
 - a_high_in: high frequency slope